 We encourage students to continue participation in USF student organizations and student government, and support the use of video-teleconferencing to facilitate participation in these groups.
-A wide variety of student interest groups and organizations are available for participation.
-However, these activities should not interfere with clinical responsibilities.
+A wide variety of student interest groups and organizations are available for participation, however, these activities should not interfere with clinical responsibilities.
+There are formal mechanisms for registering as a student club.
 Please contact the Assistant Dean for Student Affairs USF-Lehigh Valley with questions related to student programs and organizations.

 Video-teleconferencing (VTC) to support participation in student organizations and government can be facilitated using students' personal Movi technology, or by reserving a room with VTC technology.
-To reserve an LVHN room, contact Kelli Herman at Kelliann.Herman@lvhn.org or (610) 402-2786.